mgechev/revive/README.md

 ## Usage

 Since the default behavior of `revive` is compatible with `golint`, without providing any additional flags, the only difference you'd notice is faster execution.

+### Bazel

+If you want to use revive with Bazel, take a look at the [rules](https://github.com/atlassian/bazel-tools/tree/master/gorevive) that Atlassian maintains.

 ### Text Editors